Ern-st/dt-helm-charts/charts/tenant-base/chart/README.md

 ## Release Notes
 This section will describe the changes done in each helm chart release
+### 0.12.6
+- Defined imagePullSecret as an option for a deployment.
+Is used to refer to a secret name containing credentials for the container registry in which the container image is stored.
+Tenants using the sandbox-dev environment should use this in their `environments/sandbox-dev` folder when upgrading to this version.
 ### 0.12.5
 - Allows tenants to specify `allowEgressToFQDN` to allow egress to a FQDN outside the cluster.
 Wildcards can be used such as `*.microsoftonline.com`.
 ### 0.12.4